spritlesoftware/our-website/content/english/work.md

   - name: "GeoSnapShot"
     image: "images/apps/gss@2x.png"
     designation: "Premium Development Partner"
-    content: "An interactive platform for ardent photographers who go to events, take photos and display them on the site which can be purchased by users later."
+    content: "An interactive platform for ardent photographers who go to events, take photos and display them on the site which can be purchased by users."

   - name: "Kutir Tech"
     image: "images/apps/kutir@2x.png"